Ladysnake/Cardinal-Components-API/README.md

     // ...
 }
 ```
-*Note: a component class can be reused for several component types*

 ## Test Mod
 A test mod for the API is available in this repository, under `src/testmod`.
 It makes uses of most features from the API.